alirezaandersen/the_pivot/brainstorm_ideas.md

 ### Ziba Admin

-As a ziba admin, I should be able to:
+As a Ziba admin, I should be able to:

 * Approve or decline the creation of new companies
 * Take a company offline / online